Preparing for your inspection

-Make sure you have working smoke detectors and carbon monoxide detectors.
+Make sure you have working smoke detectors and carbon monoxide detectors (click the links for more info).
 Check your doorbell.
 Open any windows that have been closed for a long time.
 Replace burned out light bulbs.

 Plan to be out of the house for 3 hours